cyranoaladin/hashlips/docs/full-project-guide.md

 2. Confirms key files exist (`cache.json`, guard config, keypair).
 3. Validates the on-chain collection update authority and auto-corrects if `cache.json` is stale.
 4. Builds compute budget instructions using `COMPUTE_UNITS` and `PRIORITY_MICROLAMPORTS`.
-5. Submits `mintV2` with the configured guard label and solPayment destination.
+5. Submits `mintV2` with the configured guard label, automatically wiring `solPayment` and/or `thirdPartySigner` arguments based on the tier config.

 Output includes the signature (base58) and minted NFT public key.
 Use `umi/scripts/check-collection.mjs <mint>` to verify that the minted asset is attached to the expected collection authority.

 ---

-## 9. Troubleshooting Checklist
+## 10. Troubleshooting Checklist

 | Symptom | Likely Cause | Fix |
 | --- | --- | --- |